-In the usual accident case, after a claim file is set up it is assigned to an adjuster.
-The adjuster is responsible for monitoring the claim and has substantial authority in making a settlement on both the property damage (P.D.) and the bodily injury (B.I.) part of the claim.
+The adjuster is responsible for monitoring the claim and has substantial authority in making a settlement on both the property damage and the bodily injury part of the claim.
 In auto accident cases, some insurance companies may have one adjuster handle the bodily injury claim and another handle the property damage claim.

 Personal Injury Insurance Claims

-If you have been injured as a result of an automobile accident, a slip and fall accident, or another person's negligence, you have the right to receive compensation.
+If you have been injured as a result of an automobile accident, a slip and fall accident, or another person’s negligence, you have the right to receive compensation.
 The amount of money that is paid varies from case to case.
 Each personal injury case is evaluated on its own set of facts.
-If you have further questions after reading this article, Attorney John LaCava, provides free consultations and evaluations of personal injury cases.
+If you have further questions after reading this article, the Law Offices of John J. LaCava provides free consultations and evaluations in all personal injury cases.

-In evaluating the value of the bodily injury part of the claim, the three most important considerations are: the nature of the injury, the length and type of treatment, and the permanency of the injury.
-For this reason, it is important to get prompt medical attention for any injuries received in an accident.
+When insurance companies value a bodily injury, the three most important considerations are: the type of the injury (brain injury, neck injury, back injury, etc.), the amount and type of medical treatment, and the permanency of the injury.
+In any accident case, it is important to get prompt medical attention for any injuries received.
 If you are referred to physical therapy, or chiropractic treatment, it is important to keep all appointments.
 Insurance companies take into account the number of physical therapy or chiropractic treatments, and the amount of all medical bills.

 The permanency of any injury is a very important factor.
 Your treating physician will give an opinion as to whether your bodily injury is likely to be permanent in nature.
 It usually takes a minimum of six months before a doctor can determine whether a particular injury will result in a permanent impairment.
 A doctor usually will use published guideline in rendering such a opinion, such as the American Medical Association’s Guide to the Evaluation of Permanent Impairment.
 This book lists various types of injuries, and provides estimates of impairments to specific body parts.
 For example, a disk herniation in the neck (cervical herniation) with radiculopathy (radiating pain) would provide a permanent partial disability rating of approximately 11% of the whole person according to the Guidelines.

-What to Do If The Person Who Hit You Has No Insurance - Uninsured Motorist Coverage
+What to Do If The Person Who Hit You Has No Insurance –Uninsured Motorists Coverage

 - If the person who caused the accident does not have insurance or does not have enough liability insurance, you may make a claim under the uninsured motorists/underinsured motorists (UM/UIM) provision of your own insurance policy.
 You may also make a claim against your own insurance company if you were injured by a “hit and run” driver.

-- Your own insurance company will then "stand in the shoes" of the other driver and insurance company.
-The law requires that every automobile insurance policy sold in Connecticut must include Uninsured and Underinsured Motorist Protection, but the amount of coverage may vary according to what you chose to buy.
+- Your own insurance company will then “stand in the shoes” of the other driver and insurance company.
+The law requires that every automobile insurance policy sold in Connecticut must include Uninsured and Underinsured Motorist Protection, but the amount of coverage may vary according to what limits of insurance you purchased.

 Statute of Limitations and Other Deadlines

-- In general, victims of accidents occurring in Connecticut due to negligent conduct have two (2) years to bring a claim.
+- In general, victims of accidents occurring in Connecticut due to negligent conduct have two (2) years from the date of injury to bring a claim.
 If the conduct involved is intentional, victims have three (3) years.
-Determining the appropriate limitations period depends on the application of facts to law and usually needs to be analyzed by a lawyer.
+Determining the appropriate limitations period may depend on the specific facts of the case, and you should consult a lawyer to confirm the correct date.

-- If a highway defect is the cause of the accident, or if a government entity (city, town or the State) is involved, other notices may have to be filed within a very short period of time, and you should consult an attorney as soon as possible.
+- If a highway defect is the cause of the accident, or if a government entity (city, town or the State) is involved, other notices may have to be filed within a very short period of time (in some cases within 90 days), and you should consult an attorney as soon as possible.

-- The time period and manner in which a Uninsured or Underinsured Motorists claim can be brought against your insurance company is contained in the policy provisions.
+- The time period in which an Uninsured or Underinsured Motorists claim may be brought against your insurance company is contained in the policy provisions, but in Connecticut it may not be less than three years from the date of the accident for most cases.
 Some policies require arbitration, and others require that notice or a lawsuit be filed within specified time periods.